Back to: SQL Server Tutorial For Beginners and Professionals

 When should you be creating a unique constraint over a unique index?

-When we create a PRIMARY KEY constraint in SQL Server, a unique clustered index on the column or columns is automatically created if a clustered index on the table does not already exist and we do not specify a unique non-clustered index.
+When we create a PRIMARY KEY constraint in SQL Server, a unique clustered index on the column or columns is automatically created if a clustered index on the table does not already exist.

 CREATE UNIQUE INDEX IX_Employees_City ON Employees(City) WITH IGNORE_DUP_KEY